-Select the applicable statement. $\hfill\Box$ This building/site meets all Site Suitability requirements in its current condition. ☐ This building/site will meet Site Suitability requirements prior to or coinciding with PV installation.
+Select the applicable statement.
+This building/site meets all Site Suitability requirements in its current condition.
+This building/site will meet Site Suitability requirements prior to or coinciding with PV installation.
 The plan for these proposed remedial measures is detailed in the report below.
 The cost of repair will not place an unsustainable financial burden on the owner, as defined in the Site Suitability Guidelines.
-Site Conditions Instructions: Complete each of the following sections and check the appropriate box.
-Please provide additional information and details in the notes section.
-ROOF ASSESSMENT The Approved Vendor/Designee uploads roof photos showing overall roof condition and area where PV system will be located, according to Part I project application requirements.
-The roof is in excellent condition and has greater than 15 years' expected life remaining and is suitable for PV installation.
+This building/site CANNOT meet the site suitability requirements without an unsustainable financial burden on the owner.
+The owner has been given the ILSFA Program Resources Guide to pursue assistance in mitigating problems outlined in this report.
+Upon successful mitigation, the owner is eligible to continue the process with the Approved Vendor or to contact the ILSFA Program.
+Site Conditions ctions: Complete each of the following sections and check the appropriate box. provide additional information and details in the notes section.
+ROOF ASSESSMENT area w oproved Vendor/Designee uploads roof photos showing overall roof condition and where PV system will be located, according to Part I project application ements.
+The roof is in good, very good, or excellent condition and has greater than 15 years' expected life remaining and is suitable for PV installation.
+A PV system installed here will not require removal for re-roofing within the required 15-year REC contract period.
 No repairs or upgrades needed.
+Please describe:

+□ M ir nor repairs or upgrades needed.
+Please describe: □ Ma jor repairs or upgrades needed.
+Please describe: ROOF M ITIGATION PLAN, IF APPLICABLE oof deficiencies will be resolved by a licensed, bonded and insured roofer prior to o or in conjunction with installation of a PV system, provided that the repairs or re eplacement do not create an unsustainable financial burden on the building 01 wner.
+The plan of action must describe the scope of work, who will complete it , the potential contractor(s), and how the work will be paid for.
+M 1itigation Plan: wner has selected not to proceed with roof repairs and.
+The owner will not pı roceed with the PV installation at this time.
+No otes:

+Structural Assessment

+The Approved Vendor/Designee uploads photo(s) showing supporting structure, according to Part I project application requirements.

+SELECT THE APPLICABLE OPTION: ☐ The supporting structure is suitable for PV installation in its current condition.
+No upgrades needed.
 Please describe: ☐ Minor repairs or upgrades needed.
-Please describe: ☐ Major repairs or upgrades needed.
-Please describe:

-ROOF I MITIGATION PLAN, IF APPLICABLE

-t r Roof deficiencies will be resolved by a licensed, bonded and insured roofer prior to or in conjunction with installation of a PV system, provided that the repairs or replacement do not create an unsustainable financial burden on the building owner.
-The plan of action must describe the scope of work, who will complete it, and how the work will be paid for.
+Please describe: □ Major repairs or upgrades needed.
+Please describe: STRUCTURAL REPAIR PLAN, IF APPLICABLE ☐ Structural deficiencies will be resolved using a plan submitted by a licensed architect or structural engineer and approved by the local Authority Having Jurisdiction prior to or in conjunction with installation of a PV system, provided that the repairs or replacement do not create an unsustainable financial burden on the building owner.
+The plan of action must describe the scope of work, who will complete it, the potential contractor(s), and how the work will be paid for.
 Mitigation Plan:

-otes:

-UKAH

-Struct tural Assessment

-roved Vendor/Designee uploads photo(s) showing supporting structure, ag to Part I project application requirements.

-SELEC T THE APPLICABLE OPTION:

-e supporting structure is suitable for PV installation in its current condition.
-No upgrades needed.
-Please describe:

-□ Mi inor repairs or upgrades needed.
-Please describe:

-☐ Major repairs or upgrades needed.
-Please describe: STRUCTURAL REPAIR PLAN, IF APPLICABLE □ Structural deficiencies will be resolved using a plan submitted by a licensed architect or structural engineer and approved by the local Authority Having Jurisdiction prior to or in conjunction with installation of a PV system, provided that the repairs or replacement do not create an unsustainable financial burden on the building owner.
-The plan of action must describe the scope of work, who will complete it, and how the work will be paid for.
-Mitigation Plan: $\Box$ Owner has selected not to proceed with structural repairs and PV installation.
-Notes: NOTES.